 Hospice of Light is devoted to providing excellent physical and emotional care & spiritual support for terminally-ill patients and their families.

 When confronted with decisions about end of life care, Hospice of Light offers terminally ill patients a choice with additional support and clinical care outside of a hospital setting.

-The Hospice of Light team includes a medical director, attending physician, specially-trained registered nurses and nurse aides, social workers, a chaplain, a bereavement coordinator and volunteers who all work together to provide comprehensive care to hospice patients and their families.
+The Hospice of Light team includes a Medical Director, attending physician, specially-trained registered nurses and nurse aides, social workers, a chaplain, a bereavement coordinator and volunteers who all work together to provide comprehensive care to hospice patients

 - Coordinated services of a multidisciplinary team of professionals and trained volunteers

 - Durable medical equipment as ordered by the patient’s physician

 - Medications related to the patient’s admission diagnosis

 - 24-hour availability of hospice nurses for emergencies

 - Bereavement services for up to 13 months

 - Admission to Singing River Hospital, Ocean Springs Hospital and George Regional Hospital for respite and symptom control